Course Outline

 1 x 500 word essay (Submission week 8) -How you further developed your personal and professional counselling framework during placement and how implementation fit within the client and agency context.

-1 x 1000 word reflective essay (Submission week 12)-Your personal experience of internship and an example of a ethical dilemma you experienced, how you responded and the Ethical Decision Making model and other considerations you drew on.
+1 x 1000 word reflective essay (Submission week 12)-Your personal experience of internship, highlighting an ethical dilemma you experienced and how you responded using an Ethical Decision Making Model and other legislation, policies and considerations you drew on.

 Criteria: